-Over the last 20 years, with improvements in technology, there’s been a move towards creating and maintaining eCRFs using cloud-based systems.
-While a lot of organizations have embraced this change and witnessed the benefits, many are reluctant to get on board.
+With improvements in technology over the last 20 years, there’s been a move away from traditional paper CRFs, towards creating and maintaining eCRFs using cloud-based systems like CMDRs and EDCs.
+While lots of organizations have embraced this change and witnessed the benefits, many are reluctant to get on board.

-Organizations like having a familiar process.
+Organizations feel more comfortable with a familiar process.
 They’re under time pressure to get studies live and meet the first patient in (FPI).
-Moving to a cloud-based system involves huge changes and can cause uncertainty.
-So it’s a risky undertaking.
-On top of that, there are a few misconceptions that deter organizations.
+Moving to a cloud-based system involves significant change, and organizations see change as a cause for uncertainty and risk.
+On top of that, there are some misconceptions around switching to a cloud-based system, that deter organizations from making the change.

-“There’s a low clinical study start-up cost and no monthly license fees to pay.
+“With traditional CRFs, there’s a low start-up cost and no monthly license fees to pay.
 A lot of training is needed to be able to switch to cloud-based systems and use eCRFs.”

-- Data stored on text documents or spreadsheets is safer as it’s in a secure centralized location.
+Belief 2: Data stored in text documents or spreadsheets is safer.

 “Using a secure centralized location, like a vault, keeps data safe.”